Minnesota’s North Shore Is Breathtaking

 14. Cascade River State Park

 A few steps from the parking lot, you’ll encounter your first waterfall.
 Continue deeper into the park, and stop a few minutes later when you pass another waterfall.
 Walk up the incline and encounter yet another cascading waterfall.
 Part of the Superior Hiking Trail snakes through this park so you can get a taste of that popular backpacking trail.
 This is a great park to visit in any season, but if you can visit in the spring when the waterfalls are ripping through the park, that would be the most breathtaking time.
 I went in April when everything was green, wet, and quiet.
 It was a beautiful walk in the woods.

 While visiting Grand Marais, be sure to walk along the beach and out to Artists Point, which is a narrow peninsula that juts into Lake Superior.
 Be aware that sometimes this narrow pier is slick and wet in warmer months and icy in colder months as water often splashes over during high tide.
 The water is so clear and the rocks along the shoreline are great for skipping.

 Stop by Voyageur Brewery for a refreshing beer after a long day of hiking and exploring.
 They are set back from Grand Marais’ downtown area and have a rooftop patio with great views of Lake Superior.
 From red ales to blonde and sours, Voyageur Brewing has something for everyone.
 They also have a great food menu and I highly recommend the fish tacos.

 17. World’s Best Donuts

-Since 1969, the World’s Best Donuts has been making mouth-watering donuts and other sweet treats.
-From chocolate glazed and jelly-filled donuts to freshly brewed coffee, this spot is only open during late spring and summer, and the line begins to wrap around their tiny building very early in the morning.
-After you take your first bite, you’ll understand why this spot is so popular!
+Since 1969, the World’s Best Donuts has been making mouth-watering donuts, like chocolate glazed and jelly-filled.
+They’re only open during late spring and summer, and the line begins to wrap around their tiny building very early in the morning.
+After you take your first bite, you’ll understand why they call themselves the world’s best!